 Near the end of last year, I found myself browsing bikes at Roaring Mouse Cycles, a small but well-loved independent bike shop on Crissy Field’s west end.

-The planned accoutrements for the Presidio Aquatic & Fitness Center should be tantalizing to every triathlete.
+The planned features for the Presidio Aquatic & Fitness Center should be tantalizing to every triathlete.
 I know of no single facility in the Bay Area that can match them.
 According to Presidio Trust documents, the Center’s features will include:

 - a pool with enough 25-meter swim lanes to run two training programs at once, and that will have access to the outdoors to allow triathletes to practice their transitions between the swim, bike, and run segments of a triathlon race;

-- a cycling studio large enough to accommodate 30 people, and that will include up to 25 computer-controlled power trainers;
+- a cycling studio large enough to accommodate 30 people and that will include up to 25 computer-controlled power trainers;

 - a strength-and-conditioning gym and yoga studio, with accompanying amenities like lockers, showers, a sauna, and steam and massage rooms;